wallstation13/wallstation13/wallstation_modules/guidelines.md

 Next,  create sub-folders for each component.
 E.g. `/code` for code,  `/sounds` for sound files and `/icons` for any icon files.

-  After doing this, you'll want to set your references within the code.
+  After doing this, set your references within the code.

   ```
     /mob/lavaland/newmob